Migas77/eShop_AS_108287/README.md

 ![checkout_trace_4](img/trace_4.png)

-Other domain events and domain event handlers are traced, until the order is completed (has submitted state).
+Other domain events and domain event handlers are traced, until the order is started.
 Once this occurs, the ordering-api publishes OrderStartedIntegrationEvent to the rabbitmq event bus (Figure 6).
 This is also traced, as well as the receipt of the corresponding integration event on the basket-api.
 In both message tags, the userId value is also masked.
 This integration event is sent to the basket-api with the goal of deleting the basket.
 The integration event is then handled by a pre-configured handler, which is also traced (userId is once again masked).
 Afterwards, the deletion of the basket is carried out visible by the UNLINK Redis operation.

 ![checkout_trace_5](img/trace_5.png)